Introduction and Overview

 - Demonstrate practical laboratory skills focused on application to health sciences including skills in physiological testing, exercise prescription, and exercise leadership;

-- Demonstrate the ability to apply skills and knowledge within a professional allied health setting, integrating ethical standards and an appreciattion of diversity in their professional lives;
+- Demonstrate the ability to apply skills and knowledge within a professional allied health setting, integrating ethical standards and an appreciation of diversity in their professional lives;

-- Demonstrate ability to succeed in future study in a variety of allied health fields that are clinically-oriented and that place an emphasis on reasearch-based practice.
+- Demonstrate ability to succeed in future study in a variety of allied health fields that are clinically-oriented and that place an emphasis on research-based practice.

 This major is delivered jointly with the Division of Natural Sciences and Mathematics.
-Exercise Science candidates must have two advisors--one from Kinesiology and one from Natural Science.
+Exercise Science candidates must have two advisors--one from Movement and Sport Sciences and one from Natural Science.

 For course information please visit catalog.lcsc.edu